Boris Pasternak: Thoughts on poetry

-For this reason, Pasternak regularly avoided literary cafes where young poets regularly invited them to read their verse.
+For this reason, Pasternak avoided literary cafes where young poets regularly invited them to read their verse.
 According to Ivinskaya, "It was this sort of thing that moved him to say: 'Who started the idea that I love poetry?
-I can't stand poetry.
+I can't stand poetry.'"

-Also according to Ivinskaya, " 'The way they could write!' he once exclaimed – by 'they' he meant the Russian classics.
+Also according to Ivinskaya, "'The way they could write!' he once exclaimed—by 'they' he meant the Russian classics.
 And immediately afterward, reading or, rather, glancing through some verse in the Literary Gazette: 'Just look how tremendously well they've learned to rhyme!
-But there's actually nothing there – it would be better to say it in a news bulletin.
+But there's actually nothing there—it would be better to say it in a news bulletin.
 What has poetry got to do with this?'
 By 'they' in this case, he meant the poets writing today."

 Translation

 Reluctant to conform to socialist realism, Pasternak turned to translation in order to provide for his family.
 He soon produced acclaimed translations of Sándor Petőfi, Johann Wolfgang von Goethe, Rainer Maria Rilke, Paul Verlaine, Taras Shevchenko, and Nikoloz Baratashvili.
 Osip Mandelstam, however, privately warned him, "Your collected works will consist of twelve volumes of translations, and only one of your own work."

 In a 1942 letter, Pasternak declared, "I am completely opposed to contemporary ideas about translation.
 The work of Lozinski, Radlova, Marshak, and Chukovski is alien to me, and seems artificial, soulless, and lacking in depth.
 I share the nineteenth-century view of translation as a literary exercise demanding insight of a higher kind than that provided by a merely philological approach."

 According to Ivinskaya, Pasternak believed in not being too literal in his translations, which he felt could confuse the meaning of the text.
 He instead advocated observing each poem from afar to plumb its true depths.

 Pasternak's translations of William Shakespeare (Romeo and Juliet, Antony and Cleopatra, Othello, King Henry IV (Part I) and (Part II), Hamlet, Macbeth, King Lear) remain deeply popular with Russian audiences because of their colloquial, modernised dialogues.
 Pasternak's critics, however, accused him of "pasternakizing" Shakespeare.
 In a 1956 essay, Pasternak wrote: "Translating Shakespeare is a task which takes time and effort.
 Once it is undertaken, it is best to divide it into sections long enough for the work to not get stale and to complete one section each day.
 In thus daily progressing through the text, the translator finds himself reliving the circumstances of the author.
 Day by day, he reproduces his actions and he is drawn into some of his secrets, not in theory, but practically, by experience."